Skip to main content

 I've been a working mom juggling four kids, two jobs, elder care, graduate school and community service work for decades.
 This is who I am.

+I believe the use of strong mayor powers is anti-democratic, and I have been a vocal opponent since day one.
 The strongest power a mayor has is the ability to collaborate.
-I believe the use of strong mayor powers is anti-democratic, and I have been a vocal opponent of the introduction of this American-style partisan city governance structure.